 You Will Live In This World As A Daughter (2017-2018)

-This projects marks the first time that I have made a project with other people since 2011, which was then a fictional series.
-I chose to look at how it is being a daughter of the Punjab and made a series of photographs that move between hiding and revealing and question the visibility of girls, whilst also celebrating them.
+After reading in the 2011 Punjabi census that for every 1000 boys that were born - 895 girls were born, I chose to look at how it is being a daughter of the Punjab and made a series of photographs that move between hiding and revealing, and question the visibility of girls and women.

-Girl Gaze: Journeys Through the Punjab & the Black Country, UK brings together my project and the work of the other 3 commissioned photographers and was first shown at Punjab Lalit Kala Akademi in Chandigarh from 10th to 18th March 2018.
+Girl Gaze: Journeys through the Punjab & the Black Country brings together my project and the work of the other 3 commissioned photographers and was first shown at Punjab Lalit Kala Akademi in Chandigarh from 10th to 18th March 2018.
 Iona Fergusson curated the show.

 (A big thanks to all the women and girls involved in the project as well as my wonderful producer/translator Deepika Sharma and everyone at the organisations who commissioned the project - particularly Iona Fergusson, Parminder Dosanjh and Emma Chetcuti).